jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The word dexter whose meaning refers to the right hand is typed with only the left hand.
+⚡<!-- FUNFACT --> Fun fact: In the Philippine jungle, the yo-yo was first used as a weapon.

 </div>